crate/services-docs/docs/reference/overview.md

 ::::{tab} Cleanup of old files
 <br>

-Cleanup is one of good examples for these kind of automated jobs.
-This example deletes records older than 30 days, from a specified table once a day:
+Cleanup tasks represent a common use case for these types of automated jobs.
+This example deletes records older than 30 days, from a specified table once a
+day:

 :::{code} sql
 DELETE FROM "sample_data"